Saudi Arabia launches high-speed rail project

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Riyadh: Saudi King Salman on Tuesday inaugurated a high-speed railway linking holy cities Makkah and Medina, described by local officials as the biggest transportation project in the region.
+RIYADH: Saudi King Salman on Tuesday inaugurated a high-speed railway linking Makkah and Medina, Islam´s holiest cities, described by local officials as the biggest transportation project in the region.

 Thirty-five passenger trains capable of travelling at speeds of 300 kilometres per hour will slash the travel time from several hours to 120 minutes, transport officials said.

-The kingdom is boosting its infrastructure spending and expanding its railways, including with a $22.5 billion metro system under construction in the capital Riyadh, as it seeks to diversify its oil-dependent economy.

-The annual hajj pilgrimage, which is to be held in September next year, attracts more than two million Muslims to Makkah.

-Riyadh: Saudi King Salman on Tuesday inaugurated a high-speed railway linking holy cities Makkah and Medina, described by local officials as the biggest transportation project in the region.
+RIYADH: Saudi King Salman on Tuesday inaugurated a high-speed railway linking Makkah and Medina, Islam´s holiest cities, described by local officials as the biggest transportation project in the region.

 Thirty-five passenger trains capable of travelling at speeds of 300 kilometres per hour will slash the travel time from several hours to 120 minutes, transport officials said.